Smadar Sheffi: Biography

+In recent years, she has curated several solo exhibitions for leading artists, including Yoav Weinfeld at the Eretz Israel Museum, Michal Heiman at Mishkenot Sha'ananim as part of the opening events of the International Writers Festival, and Merav Shin Ben-Alon at Max Liebling House in Tel Aviv.

-Dr. Sheffi curated two exhibitions in 2023 - 2024 at the Laurie M. Tisch Gallery at the JCC, Manhattan: "Tales + Textiles" and "Cities and Valleys".
+Sheffi curated two exhibitions in 2023–2024 at the Laurie M. Tisch Gallery at the JCC, Manhattan: "Tales + Textiles" and "Cities and Valleys".

+Continuing her research on contemporary Israeli art, Sheffi delivered lectures at the Summer University for Jewish Studies, Hohenems, Austria ("Food in Modern Israeli Art"); The Jewish Museum, Munich ("Reflection on the 'other': The image of the Arab in Israeli Art"); and at the American University, Washington DC at the conference Refugees and Asylum Seekers in Israel ("Portraying states of uprootedness in Israeli art").

-Dr. Sheffi is the art critic for Galei Zahal Radio since 2007, and for 20 years was the art critic for leading Haaretz.
+Sheffi is frequently interviewed in Israeli Media, was the art critic for Galei Zahal Radio from 2007 to 2023, and for 20 years was the art critic for leading Haaretz.
 She is the author of numerous catalog articles and gallery texts, an art consultant, and leader of in-depth Israeli and international art tours.